 Note-taking capability.
 You need a Bible that you can take notes in.
 If note-taking is a premium you should be looking at 2 essential features: paper quality and width of margins.
 Some Allan Bibles have lined paper in the back of the Bible as well.
 Typically, Wide Margin Bibles are fairly big Bibles because of the added space for the 1″ + margin space.
-Do not expect the text to be more than 8-9 point – i.e. not exceptionally large.
+Do not expect the text to be more than 8-9 point (with the exception of the new Schuyler Wide Margins) – i.e. not exceptionally large.
 If the text was large the Bible would be enormous.

 Cross-References/Text.
 Bibles typically come with or without cross-references.
 Anyone who has studied the Bible knows how important cross-references can be to study.
 A quick note about these invaluable references.
 Many Bibles have cross-references that are so small as to be essentially illegible.
 If you want to have these in the Bible itself, take a minute to see if you will be able to read them.
 Keep in mind as well that there are dozens on places to find cross references online.